-Professor Erin R. Karsman joined the Duquesne Law School faculty in 2008 and teaches in the school’s nationally recognized legal research and writing program.
+Erin R. Karsman taught in the School of Law's nationally recognized legal research and writing program.
+She currently directs the Appellate Moot Court Board and teaches moot court.
 Professor Karsman is a magna cum laude graduate of the George Mason University School of Law, where she won the school’s upper-level moot court competition, a national moot court competition, and the Virginia Trial Lawyers Association Student Advocacy Award for Excellence in Trial Advocacy.
 During law school, Professor Karsman was a teaching fellow in George Mason's legal writing program; after graduation, she taught appellate writing as an adjunct.
 Before going into teaching, Professor Karsman was an associate at Smith Pachter McWhorter in Vienna, Virginia, where she focused on government contract issues and engaged in litigation, including prosecution of contract appeals and bid protests, before the Armed Services Board of Contract Appeals, the Government Accountability Office, the United States Court of Federal Claims, and the United States Court of Appeals for the Federal Circuit.
 Prior to law school, she was an analyst for Accenture in Reston, Virginia.
 She received her B.A. from Washington & Lee University.